 We thought that Therefore, we And the results US rates The Federal Reserve would be closer to the end of its rate hike cycle and be less aggressive in hiking rates.
-However, prices will remain high and the likelihood or rate cuts remains low Maintained an overweight stance for US rates in the portfolio The Fund's overweight in US rates versus the benchmark detracted from returns as US rates moved higher during the month on concerns of a US debt default Asian IG Although valuations started to look rich, fundamentals remain sound in Asian Investment Grade (IG) corporates.
-We maintained a cautious stance should spread leak wider Remained focused on high quality names that are deemed more resilient through risk-off market conditions Overall investment grade spreads were largely stable.
+However, prices will remain high and the likelihood or rate cuts remains low Maintained an overweight stance for US rates in the portfolio The Fund's overweight in US rates versus the benchmark detracted from returns as US rates moved higher during the month Asian IG Amid rich valuations, fundamentals remain sound in Asian Investment Grade (IG) corporates Remained focused on high quality names that are deemed more resilient should the market enter a risk-off mode Overall investment grade spreads were largely stable.
 However, the Fund's exposure to Chinese property names detracted from performance as spreads widened.
 This is offset by an overweight in Indonesian-quasi sovereigns